We believe that working together, as valued partners, is the best way to develop the infrastructure that sub-Saharan Africa needs.

 People are key to our success.

 We are expanding our team.
-We can offer you the opportunity to work in a challenging yet rewarding environment: developing innovative infrastructure projects, in frontier markets, that have a positive impact on people’s lives.
+We can offer you the opportunity to work in a challenging yet rewarding environment; developing and investing into innovative infrastructure projects in frontier markets that have a positive impact on people’s lives.
 Come and work with us.

 Respond to a tender